-The program will provide up to six grants of $2,500–$5,000 in 2018 for projects programs to be completed in a 6- to 12-month period.
-Organizations can receive up to $5,000, while Individuals can receive up to $2,500 for projects or programs to promote Architecture/Design and engage with the Community in Georgia.
+The program will provide up to six grants of $2,500–$5,000* in 2020 for projects/programs to be completed in a 6 to 9-month period.
+Organizations can receive up to $5,000, while Individuals/Small Groups can receive up to $2,500 for projects or programs to promote Architecture/Design and engage with the Community in Georgia.

+Grant Applications should be made in electronic form.
 The electronic submission should include the following information:

 - Project title

-- Category (Individual or Organization)
+- Category (Individual/Small Groupor Organization)

 - Project Description: Describe the proposed project in detail.
 Define the communities served, as well as expected results by identifying the immediate and long-term benefits of the project/program.
 Include the type of expected attendees, participants, audience, etc. who will be impacted by the program (e.g.,member, public, etc.) and the estimated number.
 Indicate other funds obtained, identified or requested if the project requires funding in addition to this Grant Program.
 Provide a clear plan detailing how the project will be completed including a timeline reflecting critical dates and an allocation of project dollars.